huggingface/blog/mteb.md

 Go out there and benchmark any model you like!
 Let us know if you have questions or feedback by opening an issue on our [GitHub repo](https://github.com/embeddings-benchmark/mteb) or the [leaderboard community tab](https://huggingface.co/spaces/mteb/leaderboard/discussions) 🤗

 Happy embedding!

+## Credits

+Huge thanks to the following who contributed to improve the readability of the article or to the MTEB codebase (listed in alphabetic order): Steven Liu, Loïc Magne, Nils Reimers and Nouamane Tazi.